symbol/symbol-docs/source/contribute/glossary.rst

       The act of undoing a :doc:`block(s) <../concepts/block>` that was previously confirmed.

     Secret Lock Transaction
       A type of transaction between two accounts where the mosaics remain locked until the recipient presents a valid SecretProofTransaction.
 Otherwise, the funds are returned to the sender.
-Read :ref:`more <secret-lock-transaction>`.
+Read :ref:`secretlocktransaction`.

     Secret Proof Transaction
       A type of transaction through which the recipient of a SecretLockTransaction provides proof and unlocks the mosaics.
-Read :ref:`more <secret-lock-transaction>`.
+Read :ref:`secretlocktransaction`.

     Spam Throttle
       A feature which provides Symbol network protection against being spammed with lots of unconfirmed transactions.